Movie Review: Spoiler alert! Jason Statham jumps even bigger sharks in 'Meg 2.' (Also, dinosaurs) - Sentinel Colorado

 Not that you should get attached to anyone’s connective tissue here.

-“Meg 2: The Trench,” a Warner Bros Pictures release, has been Rated PG-13 by the Motion Picture Association of America “for action/violence, some bloody images, language and brief suggestive material.”
+“Meg 2: The Trench,” a Warner Bros Pictures release, has been rated PG-13 by the Motion Picture Association “for action/violence, some bloody images, language and brief suggestive material.”
 Running time: 116 mins.
 Two stars out of four.